mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 https://docs.google.com/document/d/1FIPn2dEB2aCKZi5z05j69cnHgpGNXFh1_SPV6h5l12g/edit#heading=h.kci0lnvn7f60

-#### Phase One - Initial Experimentation
+#### Phase One

 This phase took place before the official start of this research and relevant ethics application.
 As such, this stage was initially aimed not at collecting user data rather than building my own background knowledge and competency.

-However, may of the key foundations of the ongoing design starting to take shape at this point.

-- Play testing of other games and their own.
-- Use of drama / warm up games

-#### Phase Two - Resource Development Stage
+Some of methods emerged from the start including play testing of other games, a final public showcase, and the use of drama / warm up games.

 The first phase of delivery in late 2018 was based on initial research stage; I drew on literature to identify factors to consider when designing for collaboration.
 I adopted an open project based approach which integrated drama games to aid group bonding and reflection.